 It does not take a natural disaster to create an IT emergency.
 At any time, your personal or workplace data or equipment can be lost due to a variety of occurrences.
-Here are 5 steps to creating your own Everyday Recovery Plan.
+Here are 5 challenges and steps to creating your own Everyday Recovery Plan.

 1. Physical damage – Dry rot, temperature fluctuations, power outages, fire, excess moisture, mold, vermin, even dust or animal hair can result data loss.

 2. Security flaws – Your data may be stolen or lost due to a Trojan, worm or other malware, even with network security software in place.